chrisrauch193/AmazonAlexaGUTS/README.md

 # AmazonAlexaGUTS
-Amazon Alexa Challenge at GUTS Hackathon 2017
+Amazon Alexa Challenge at GUTS Hackathon 2017.
-Soon to be re programmed cleanly and extended for release
+Soon to be reprogrammed cleanly and extended for release